 While these issues don’t sound particularly risky, sustained allergic reactions can gradually result in the development of more hazardous conditions.
 Over time, the irritation associated with rhinitis and frequent coughing harms the sufferer’s delicate mucus membranes.
 This can lead to recurrent infections of the lungs, sinuses, and ears.
-Chronic allergic reactions have also been linked to a higher incidence of migraine headaches.
+They have also linked chronic allergic reactions to a higher incidence of migraine headaches.

-Exposure to toxic mold has been linked to a wide array of different issues with the lungs.
-First and foremost, mold is a known trigger for severe asthma attacks in both adults and children.
+They have linked exposure to toxic mold to a wide array of different issues with the lungs.
+First and foremost, mold is a trigger for severe asthma attacks in both adults and children.
 According to a review published in the Journal of Environmental and Public Health, mold directly contributes to a burden of $15.1 billion dollars spent on asthma morbidity in the United States every year.
 (Valuing the Economic Costs of Allergic Rhinitis, Acute Bronchitis, and Asthma from Exposure to Indoor Dampness and Mold in the US, 2015.)
 As stated in this report, people are 40% more likely to experience asthma symptoms when living in a damp and moldy building.

 More worrying still for parents, toxic black mold (Stachybotrys chartarum), which typically grows on water-damaged cellulose-rich building materials (like wood and cardboard), has also been linked to another form of fatal respiratory illness in children.
 In 1994, toxic black mold was implicated as a cause of pulmonary haemosiderosis (bleeding from the lung) after ten children fell ill in Ohio.
 One of these children died as a result of their illness.
 While researchers felt that it was difficult to isolate black mold as the sole cause of the illness these children experienced, exposure to toxic black mold was the one unifying factor all of the children had in common before falling ill.